JuniperPhoton/Carousel.SwiftUI/README.md

 }
 ```

-The `offset` parameter controls the offset X(for horizontal) or the offset Y(for vertical) of the layout.
-This library provides a `CarouselController` to help you drive the animation.
+The `offset` parameter controls the offset X (for horizontal) or the offset Y (for vertical) of the layout.
+The library provides a `CarouselController` to help you drive the animation.

 ```swift
 import Carousel